Sari Essayah

 Sari Miriam Essayah (born 21 February 1967) is a Finnish retired racewalker and a politician, former Member of the European Parliament (MEP) and Member of Parliament since 2015.
 She is the president of the Finnish Christian Democrats party.
-She is serving as Minister of Agriculture and Forestry since 2023.
+She has been serving as Minister of Agriculture and Forestry since 2023.

 During her sports career, Essayah competed mainly in 5 and 10 kilometres.
 In the latter, she won the World Championship in 1993 and the European Championship in 1994.
-She made seven national records, all of which are still standing.
+She set seven national records, all of which are still standing.

-In 2016, Essayah became a member of the International Olympic Committee (IOC), and she has been a member of the Ethics Committee, Finnish Athletics Association since 2014.
+In 2016, Essayah became a member of the International Olympic Committee (IOC), and she has been a member of the Ethics Committee of the Finnish Athletics Association since 2014.